Fer-Jg/TownyAdvanced-Spanish/Placeholders.md

 _Introduced as of v0.97.1.0_
 - `%townyadvanced_player_location_plot_owner_name%` - Displays the name of the resident who owns the plot, or blank if no one personally owns it.
 - `%townyadvanced_town_map_color_hex%` - Returns the colour set by the town.

+_Introduced as of v0.97.2.0_
+- `%townyadvanced_player_location_town_resident_count%` - If there is a town present where the player stands, it will return the number representing the number of residents that town has.
+- `%townyadvanced_player_location_town_mayor_name%` - If there is a town present where the player stands, it will return the name of that town's mayor.
+- `%townyadvanced_player_location_town_nation_name%` - If there is a town present where the player stands, it will return the name of the nation, if the town has one.

 </details>

 <details>